 Two notes: Drivers may use any auto body shop they wish, by law, not just the ones recommended and affiliated with their auto insurance company.
 Secondly, it's illegal in some places for insurance companies to cancel a policy after an accident, but the driver should be prepared for coverage rates to rise.
 The driver's risk and financial burden just went up -- and auto insurance is a business, after all.

-For lots more information on the insurance industry, see the links on the next page.
+For lots more information on the insurance industry, see the links below.